 Members receive a quarterly Brother’s Keeper letter stating their quarterly gift amount and the name of a fellow Brother’s Keeper member who has medical bills.
 They are asked to send cards and letters of encouragement to these fellow Christians.”

-Signing up for Christian Healthcare Ministries seems to be pretty easy.
-They have an application page where they ask for information on you and your family if applicable.
-After submitting the application, you will be contacted by CHM for further instructions on enrolling into the healthsharing ministry.
+Signing up for Christian Healthcare Ministries is fairly easy.
+They have an application page where they ask for information on you and, if applicable, your family.
+After submitting the application, you will be contacted by CHM for further instructions on how to enroll into the health sharing ministry.

 Christian Healthcare Ministries seem to have a pretty simple process for paying.
 Your program costs each month can be drafted from your account and sent straight to CHM — you don’t need to worry about sending your money to actual members.